-• Utility plant & equipment, net increased by approximately \$2.6 million during 2022.
-This is attributable to total additions of \$8.6 million for major overhauls, compressor blades, and SCR heat system upgrades at the West Valley Plant, additions of \$1.6 million for the Hunter 1 Unit, \$675,000 additional costs for solar plant placed into service and \$642,000 for control upgrades for the hydro's, offset by an increase in accumulated depreciation of approximately \$9.0 million.

-In 2021 utility plant & equipment net increased by \$3.0 million due additions of \$5.0 million for the warehouse addition, spare turbine, and minor overhauls at the West Valley Plant and \$6.0 million for the SF Community Solar plant under construction, offset by an increase in accumulated depreciation of approximately \$8.5 million.
-Capital additions in the amount of \$333,000 were for the Hunter 1 Unit.
-More detailed information about the capital assets is presented in Note 3 to the financial statements.

-- Deferred outflows of resources increased \$5.2 million in 2022.
-This is attributable to an increase of \$5.2 million of deferred outflows of resources related to future billings to members for the addition of regulatory asset costs that will be recovered through future billings to members. - Current portion of revenue bonds payable increased \$125,000 due to the payment of \$5.1 million of outstanding principal and an increase of \$5.2 million due to the classification of the current portion of long-term liabilities.
+- Utility plant & equipment, net increased by approximately \$2.4 million during 2023.
+This is attributable to total additions of \$9.8 million for major overhauls, CO Catalysts, and SCR heat system upgrades at the West Valley Plant, additions of \$416,000 in software subscription assets, additions of \$1.3 million for the Hunter 1 Unit, \$919,000 costs for the construction of the Nephi plant, and \$337,000 for control upgrades for the hydro's, offset by an increase in accumulated depreciation and amortization of approximately \$10.3 million. - In 2022 utility plant & equipment net increased by \$2.6 million due additions of \$8.6 million for major overhauls, compressor blades, and SCR heat system upgrades at the West Valley Plant, additions of \$1.6 million for the Hunter 1 Unit, \$675,000 additional costs for solar plant placed into service and \$642,000 for control upgrades for the hydro's, offset by an increase in accumulated depreciation of approximately \$9.0 million.
+More detailed information about the capital assets is presented in Note 4 to the financial statements. - Deferred outflows of resources decreased \$79,000 in 2023 net of decrease of \$269,000 of deferred outflows of resources related to future billings to members for current year accruals and \$215,000 increase in deferred outflows of resources related to pensions. - In 2022, deferred outflows of resources increased \$5.2 million attributable to an increase of \$5.2 million of deferred outflows of resources related to future billings to members for the addition of regulatory asset costs that will be recovered through future billings to members. - Current portion of revenue bonds payable increased \$135,000 due to the payment of \$5.2 million of outstanding principal and an increase of \$5.3 million due to the classification of the current portion of longterm liabilities.

-- Long-term revenue bonds payable decreased \$5.4 million in 2022.
-Long-term 2016 revenue bonds outstanding decreased \$5.2 million due to the classification of the current portion of long-term liabilities and the net effect of bond premium amortization.
-Long-term revenue bonds payable decreased \$5.2 million in 2021 with the \$5.1 million classification of the current portion of long-term liabilities and the net effect of bond premium amortization.
-More detailed information about the long-term revenue bonds payable is presented in Note 5 to the financial statements. - Deferred inflow of resources related to future billings to members increased \$15.4 million in 2022.
-This is attributable to an increase of \$1.8 million of member contributions to the Rate Stabilization Fund, a net increase of \$724,000 of contributions and spending from the Repair and Replacement Fund, and a net increase of \$10.0 million of the net revenues to be returned in future billings to members.
-In 2022, regulatory asset cost to be recovered increased by \$5.2 million.
+- Long-term revenue bonds payable increased \$5.2 million in 2023.
+Long-term 2016 revenue bonds outstanding decreased \$5.4 million due to the classification of the current portion of long-term liabilities and the net effect of bond premium amortization.
+In June 2023, long-term revenue bonds were issued in the amount of \$10.6 million for the construction of the Nephi plant.
+Long-term revenue bonds payable decreased \$5.4 million in 2022 with the \$5.2 million classifications of the current portion of long-term liabilities and the net effect of bond premium amortization.
+More detailed information about the long-term revenue bonds payable is presented in Note 7 to the financial statements. - Deferred inflow of resources related to future billings to members increased \$14.1 million in 2023.
+This is attributable to an increase of \$2.3 million of member contributions to the Rate Stabilization Fund, a net increase of \$1.7 million of contributions and spending from the Repair and Replacement Fund, and a net increase of \$10.1 million of the net revenues to be returned in future billings to members.
 The Agency's rate stabilization account may be used to meet unanticipated increases in revenue requirements in subsequent periods or achieve rate stability to members.

-Deferred inflow of resources related to future billings to members increased \$19.3 million from 2020 to 2021, which represented a \$1.7 million increase in the Rate Stabilization Fund, a \$14.6 million net increase in the Repair and Replacement Fund, and a \$3.0 million increase in net revenues to be returned in future billings to members.
+Deferred inflow of resources related to future billings to members increased \$15.4 million from 2021 to 2022, which represented a \$1.8 million increase in the Rate Stabilization Fund, a \$724,000 net increase in the Repair and Replacement Fund, and a \$10.0 million increase in net revenues to be returned in future billings to members.